devinekask/development-expert-f19/week04-ai/README.md

 Image Source: http://cs231n.github.io/neural-networks-1/

 A non-trained network will have random weights and won't give you good results.
 By training a network with example data, you'll tweak the weights little by little, until our network (hopefully) performs well.

+## ML5.js

+As a first step, we'll use some existing ML models in our browsers, using the [ML5.js library](https://ml5js.org/).

+The ML5 library is built on top of Tensorflow.js - making it a bit easier to use machine learning models in your javascript application.

+[Explore the demos in the ML5 reference](https://ml5js.org/reference/) to get a grasp of the capabilities of ML5.
+Note that the examples are using [P5.js](https://p5js.org/) as well, which is a framework for creative coding in javascript.
+It comes with features to easily setup a a canvas, webcam, load images, draw loop, etc...
+However, P5 is not a requirement for ML5, you can use ML5 with your vanilla javascript code as well.